brutecoder/MQTT-Device-Simulator-for-IoT-Service-Cockpit/README.md

    temperature & humidity.
    You , need to add your device specific fields on line 11, 12, 13, 14.

-   const HOST_ADDRESS = ""; // Replace with your IoT Service instance
+   const HOST_ADDRESS = ""; // Replace with your IoT Service instance, make sure you remove "https://" from front

    const DEVICE_ALTERNATE_ID = "";